-Proposals for development within the Guyzance Conservation Area must preserve or enhance the special interest of the conservation area in terms of its historic, architectural, agricultural and landscape value as defined in the Guyzance Conservation Area Appraisal and respect the prevailing density and form of the conservation area.
+- 1. Proposals for development within the Guyzance Conservation Area must preserve or enhance the special interest of the conservation area in terms of its historic, architectural, agricultural and landscape value as defined in the Guyzance Conservation Area Appraisal and respect the form of the conservation area. - 2.
 Any proposals which would result in harm to the special interest of the conservation area must provide clear and convincing justification.
-Where less than substantial harm arises, a clear public benefit must be demonstrated.

-Proposals for development which result in the loss of individual trees, areas of woodland and hedgerows in the Guyzance conservation area will not be supported.

-Due to the importance of open spaces within the Guyzance Conservation Area, all proposals within the main built form of the settlement of Guyzance will be limited to proposals comprising the sympathetic conversion, extension, or redevelopment of existing buildings.
+Where less than substantial harm arises, a clear public benefit must be demonstrated. - 3.
+Applications for planning permission which result in the loss of individual trees, areas of woodland and hedgerows in the Guyzance Conservation Area will not be supported. - 4.
+Due to the importance of open spaces within the Guyzance Conservation Area, all proposals within the main built form of the settlement of Guyzance will be limited to proposals comprising the sympathetic conversion, extension, or redevelopment of existing buildings unless it: - (i) is appropriate in the conservation area; and - (ii) supports the sustainable growth of an existing business or the formation of a new business, or provides for new or enhanced community facilities.

-All proposals involving the creation of new residential units, including conversions, within the Guyzance Conservation Area must comply with Policy ANP2 which secures principal residency.

-ANP7: Non-designated heritage assets
+Policy ANP7: Non-designated heritage assets

-- 12.4 A number of buildings, landscapes and places have been identified as non-designated heritage assets.
+- 12.4 A number of buildings, landscapes and places have been identified as nondesignated heritage assets.
 These assets are of local historic interest, and the supplementary 'non-designated heritage assets' report contained in the evidence base contains more information about the special interest of each of these buildings or places. - 12.5 The non-designated heritage assets are shown on the policies maps and include the Acklington Historic Core area.

-Figure 10: Pillboxes in Acklington, identified as non-designated heritage assets
+Figure 9: Pillboxes in Acklington, identified as non-designated heritage assets

-ANP7: Non-designated Heritage Assets
+Policy ANP7: Non-designated Heritage Assets